-Consultations in various forms took place with the affected parties throughout 2021 and 2022.
+Consultations in various forms have taken place with the affected parties throughout 2023.
 Formal consultation sessions were held either in-person or via video conference for the following stakeholders during a consultation period prior to publishing the Notice.

-Chamber of Shipping BC: Monthly Association meetings, as well as Service Charge meetings on Sep 8, 27, and 28, 2022.
-Shipping Federation of Canada: Monthly Association meetings, as well as Service Charge meetings Sep 8, 15, and 28, 2022.
-CLIA: Monthly Association meetings, as well as Service Charge meetings on Sep 8 and 27, 2022.
+Chamber of Shipping BC: Monthly Association meetings, as well as Service Charge meetings on

+Shipping Federation of Canada: Monthly Association meetings, as well as Service Charge meetings

+CLIA: Monthly Association meetings, as well as Service Charge meetings on

+Trans Mountain: Monthly Association meetings, as well as Service Charge meetings on